The Society of Folk Dance Historians (SFDH)

-Information: Chris Kermiet, teacher of traditional squares, contras, English country, and Celtic Céili dances, and an author.
+Information: Chris Kermiet, teacher of traditional squares, contras, English country, and Celtic Céili dance.

 Chris is from the Denver area of Colorado and grew up with traditional dance.
 His father, Paul Kermiet, a long-time dance caller, and mother, Pauline Ritchie Kermeit, ran a summer folk dance camp, the Lighted Lantern, outside of Golden, Colorado, atop Lookout Mountain, from 1946 to 1976.
 This camp, whose assistant leaders were Fay and Drucila Ferree, was a mecca for folk dancers who came from all over the United States and Canada to spend a week dancing with some of the finest teachers in the country.
 Chris learned from all of them, and became intrigued with learning more about the Celtic dance traditions that influenced American squares and contras.
 He learned Scottish dance from Bruce McClure and C. Stewart Smith, Welsh from Vyts Beliajus, and English from May Gadd, and Genevieve Shimer.

 Since the early 1970s, Chris has been teaching folk dancing.
 He has been in demand as a contra dance caller and teacher of traditional American community dances since 1975.
 Actively working to preserve these traditional dances, Chris is recognized as a national authority on traditional western squares.
 He also has created works for a number of performing and theater groups and is the spokesman for Denver's "Winter Soltice Show" held in December.